vtorygit/scrapers_exampls/README.md

-# Different examples to rely on
+# Different examples to lean on
-fff
+The repo consists of 2 forlders:
+`1`